Skip to Main Content

 Activity Note

 Hotel check-in from 3:00 p.m.
+Remember to bring your nametag (sent previously).

 Afternoon:

-After checking in to the hotel and getting your room assignment, confirm with the front desk for the location of the meeting room.
+After checking in to the hotel and getting your room assignment, confirm with the front desk the location of the meeting room.
 5:30 p.m.
 Gather in the meeting room.
 During orientation, the Group Leader will greet everyone and lead introductions.
 We’ll review the up-to-date program schedule, discuss roles and responsibilities, logistics, safety guidelines, emergency procedures, and answer questions.
-If you arrive late, please ask for your packet at the hotel front desk when you check in and locate your Group Leader to let them know you have arrived.
+If you arrive late, please ask for your welcome note with instructions from your Group Leader at the hotel front desk when you check in and locate your Group Leader to let them know you have arrived.
 Our knowledgeable Group Leader will also serve as our Study Leader for most field trips and deliver educational content unless specified otherwise.
 Transportation will be via private motorcoach and minibuses, ChePe train and one local flight.
 For meals that offer a choice of dishes, we’ll circulate a form in advance to note each person’s preferences and save time ordering.
 While in Mexico, purified water will always be available on the motorcoach and minibuses, at the hotels, and in restaurants.
 Periods in the schedule designated as “Free time” and “At leisure” offer opportunities to do what you like and make your experience even more meaningful and memorable according to your personal preferences.
 The Group Leader will be happy to offer suggestions.
 Program activities, schedules, personnel, and indicated distances or times may change due to local circumstances / conditions.
 In the event of changes, we’ll alert you as quickly as possible.
-Thank you for your understanding.
+Thank you for understanding.

 Dinner: